antoniolofiego/CloudCertNotes/README.md

 # Cloud Certifications Notes

-A repository of the notes I take while preparing for Cloud/Tech Certifications.
+A repository of the notes I take while preparing for Cloud and Tech Certifications.

 Feel free to contribute with your own notes if you find something that could be useful for everyone!